open-xchange/appsuite-middleware/documentation/login_and_sessions/openid_connect_1.0_sso.md

 **Important:** Internally, this feature registers an according `AuthenticationService`.
 It is therefore required that no other package providing `open-xchange-authentication` is installed.
 For compatibility reasons `open-xchange-oidc` will not conflict with according packages like `open-xchange-authentication-database`!

+## OAuth Tokens

+**An OAuth bearer access token is always required to be issued along with the ID token!**

+Note that OAuth tokens contained in token responses are always set as session parameters and internally validated on each request.
+If the Authorization Server issues an access token with expiry date, this date will determine how long the App Suite session can be used.
+OIDC sessions will be terminated on the first request that happens after `expires_in - (com.openexchange.oidc.oauthRefreshTime / 1000)` seconds.

+If a refresh token is contained in the token response, access tokens will be refreshed during the first request that happens after `expires_in - (com.openexchange.oidc.oauthRefreshTime / 1000)` seconds.
+A failed refreshed due an invalid/revoked refresh token or an `invalid_grant` response will lead to the session being terminated.

+If `expires_in` is not contained in the token response, the session will live as long as the configured short-term session lifetime, no matter if a refresh token is contained or not.
+The access token will never be refreshed in that case.

 ## Autologin with check for a valid OP session
 ![Autologin via OP](openid_connect_1.0_sso/Autologin via OP.png "Autologin via OP")